ktoso/rx-wiki/Transforming-Observables.md

 * `window(source, closingSelector)`
 [[images/rx-operators/window1.png]]
 > This version of `window( )` opens its first window immediately.
-It closes the currently open window and immediately opens a new one each time it observes a `Closing` object emitted by the `Observable` that is returned from *closingSelector*.
+It closes the currently open window and immediately opens a new one each time it observes an object emitted by the `Observable` that is returned from *closingSelector*.
 In this way, this version of `window( )` emits a series of non-overlapping windows whose collective `onNext( )` emissions correspond one-to-one with those of the *source* `Observable`.

 * `window(source, windowOpenings, closingSelector)`
 [[images/rx-operators/window2.png]]
 > This version of `window( )` opens a window whenever it observes the *windowOpenings* `Observable` emit an `Opening` object and at the same time calls *closingSelector* to generate a closing `Observable` associated with that window.
-When that closing `Observable` emits a `Closing` object, `window( )` closes that window.
+When that closing `Observable` emits an object, `window( )` closes that window.
 Since the closing of currently open windows and the opening of new windows are activities that are regulated by independent `Observable`s, this version of `window( )` may create windows that overlap (duplicating items from the *source* `Observable`) or that leave gaps (discarding items from the *source* `Observable`).

 * `window(source, count)`
 [[images/rx-operators/window3.png]]